cantierecreativo/users-cookbook/README.md

   You can specify the following:
     * path      - (required) the name of the directory relative to the user's home,
     * mode      - file permissions, default: "0700".
-* accesses  - an array of other users.
-This user's public keys will be copied to the other user's authorized_keys files allowing this user to log on as them.
+* `accessed_by`  - an array of other users.
+This user's public keys will be copied to the other user's `authorized_keys` files allowing this user to log on as them.

 Make an encoded password:
 This requires the program 'mkpasswd' which, on Debian systems, is part of the 'whois' package.